Hardware-Assisted Parameterized Circuit Execution: Parameterized Circuit Execution

-\subsection{Deft Scheduler}
+\subsection{\emph{Deft scheduler}}

-Deft Scheduling orchestrates the circuit execution by interacting with the RIP and the Stitch layer.
-The scheduler is Python software running on the ARM processor on the control hardware.
-It integrates with the existing \texttt{QubiC} software API infrastructure by adding methods to the \texttt{CircuitRunner} class.
-The integration allows users to use the PCE functionality with the existing \texttt{QubiC} API infrastructure.
-On the control side, the scheduler creates new methods (low-level memory drivers) for circuit and parameter loading.
-It reuses the \texttt{QubiC} load definitions for writing the envelope and frequency parameters, run-circuit to trigger the circuit run, and get-data methods for collecting the data.
+The \emph{Deft scheduler} orchestrates the execution of parameterized circuits by coordinating the interaction between the \emph{RIP} process, the \emph{Stitch} module, and the \texttt{QubiC} control system.
+Implemented in Python, the scheduler runs on the ARM processor of RFSoC control hardware.
+It integrates seamlessly with the existing \texttt{QubiC} runtime software with new methods for managing parameterized circuit execution.
+These additions allow users to leverage the PCE functionality without disrupting the existing \texttt{QubiC} control software.
+On the control system side, the scheduler introduces low-level memory drivers for loading the parameter values.
+It uses the IP dictionary from PYNQ~\cite{pynq} to determine the memory map address of the \texttt{AXI to the local bus converter} on the \emph{Stitch} module and writes the parameter value to the appropriate parameter memory using the address offset.
+It also reuses existing \texttt{QubiC} methods for tasks such as loading the pulse and frequency envelopes, which define the shape and timing of the control signals applied to the qubits, loading circuit instructions, triggering circuit runs, and collecting measurement data.

-The deft scheduler receives a dictionary of parameters and the modified unique circuits from the host computer via a remote procedure call (RPC).
-The scheduler de-binarizes the parameter dictionary to read the circuit order and parameters.
-It takes the index from the circuit order and loads the parameters to the parameter memory in the FPGA.
-It loads the circuit only if the index belongs to the unique circuit list.
-Once the parameters and circuits are loaded, the scheduler continues the standard software operations by loading the definitions (controlled by user flags), running the circuits, receiving the data from the FPGA, and transferring data to the host computer.
+During quantum circuit execution, the \emph{Deft scheduler} receives binarized parameter dictionary and the compiled \emph{unique circuits} from the host computer via a remote procedure call (RPC).
+The scheduler de-binarizes the parameter dictionary to extract the circuit order list, the \emph{unique circuit} list, and the corresponding parameter values.
+The scheduler uses the circuit order to fetch the circuit index and loads the parameters, one physical qubit at a time, into the designated parameter memory on the PL.
+If the circuit index is also in the \emph{unique} circuit lists, then it loads the corresponding circuit template.
+This selective loading minimizes redundant loading of structurally-equivalent circuits and reduces the classical execution time.
+Once the parameters and circuits are loaded, the scheduler proceeds with the standard \texttt{QubiC} software operations, including loading user-defined settings, executing the circuits, retrieving measurement data from the PL, and transmitting the results back to the host computer.
+These sequence of operations continue for each index in the circuit order list.